 But though I spent only fourteen years on that land, I still think of it as my Home Place.
 Did I say I came to grips with losing it in just one year?
 Yeah, I lied.
 That place still grabs at my soul, though it’s been decades since we moved, and decades since I’ve even seen it again.
 The novel Home Place was in part a way for me to re-invent the reality of that place, to turn it again into a home, to preserve the parts of that land I loved the most – the hills, the creek, the timber in fiction.
 Or rather to see if Kat Patterson could face down the overwhelming odds against holding onto that land, that house.
 All through the writing, I kept hoping she could as we could not.
 But I didn’t have a lot of confidence she could.

 I feel compelled to say it again.
 The place is real.
 The story is fiction.
-And not autobiographical fiction at that.
-Kat Patterson is not me.
-I am not her.
-We share a lot.
-Similar ancestors, the house where we both grew up, the land and a deep and abiding love for that land and its history.
+Not autobiography.
+Every single character in the story is entirely fabricated.
+Fiction.
+In particular, Kat Patterson is not me.
+I am not her even though we share some things in common – similar ancestors, the house where we both grew up, the land and a deep and abiding love for that land and its history.
 But Kat has her own story in Home Place and though her quest to hold onto her home is a big part of her story, it’s not all she has to solve.
-One brother died when she was too young to understand, her other brother wants her to sell out, how to make a fifteen-room house into a viable home for herself.
-Oh…and a budding interest in the last man on earth she should never get involved with… Yeah.
+One brother died when she was too young to understand, her other brother wants her to sell out.
+Is it even slightly plausible to make a fifteen-room house into a viable home for herself and her dog?
+Oh…and a budding interest in a guy she’s sworn to hate for the role he played her family in her brother’s death.
 Kat’s got a story.

 And so does Whip Tyler.
-Kat’s the last woman on earth he should ever want.
-And he knows better than give Paul Patterson so much as the time of day.
-But…there’s something about Kat’s eyes, something about his own losses, something that makes him want to protect Kat, that draws him in even when he knows their relationship is doomed.
+He knows better than give Paul Patterson so much as the time of day.
+Or to let himself feel something for Kat.
+But…there’s something about her eyes, something about his own losses, the heavy burden her carries, something that makes him want to protect Kat, that draws him in even when he knows their relationship is doomed.

 Find Home Place on Amazon, and please let me know with an Amazon and/or Goodreads review how you like it.
 Your honest reviews truly help others find stories, and lift the oft-flagging spirits authors who spend lonely hours at their computers.